brette-0/patchlib/docs/ips_docs.md

  - [`ips.py`](https://www.romhacking.net/utilities/1280/)
  - [Chief-Net IPS](https://www.romhacking.net/utilities/578/)

-[IPS Peek](https://www.romhacking.net/utilities/1038/) and [Chief-Net IPS](https://www.romhacking.net/utilities/578/) both allow selective patching, meaning that parts of the IPS may be excluded or included when patching by the users choice.[`ips.py`](https://www.romhacking.net/utilities/1280/) is a Python `ips` tool, however it is not as versatile as `ipsluna` which is the *recommended*  Python IPS Module.
+[IPS Peek](https://www.romhacking.net/utilities/1038/) and [Chief-Net IPS](https://www.romhacking.net/utilities/578/) both allow selective patching, meaning that parts of the IPS may be excluded or included when patching by the users choice.[`ips.py`](https://www.romhacking.net/utilities/1280/) is a Python `ips` tool, however it is not as versatile as `patchlib` which is the *recommended*  Python IPS Module.

 [ROM Patcher JS](https://www.marcrobledo.com/RomPatcher.js/), however eradicates the usage of executable "diff" appliers/makers as the tool is made entirely in JavaScript and therefore can use mod files and base files in a browser.
 (The Exception being `xdelta` files that use `Xdelta3` format which requires an x64/ARM environment that most web services cannot offer)